Notification

 What should I know about Fitbit sleep stages?

-If you use a Fitbit device with heart-rate tracking (except Fitbit Charge HR or Fitbit Surge) to track your sleep, you can check the record of the sleep stages you cycle through at night.
+If you use a Fitbit device with heart-rate tracking (except Fitbit Charge HR or Fitbit Surge) to track your sleep, you can find a record of the sleep stages you cycle through.

 For other questions about sleep, refer to How do I track my sleep with my Fitbit device?